 The only lined draperies I’ve made since starting my blogging adventure were our Master Bedroom Draperies.
-Since white-on-white (white lining on white front fabric) pictures are confusing, I opted to only write the double-pleat (Euro) header tutorial.
+Since the front fabric is white, and the lining is white, pictures are confusing.
+I opted to only write the double-pleat (Euro) header tutorial from the master bedroom pictures.
 Who knew it would be another year and a half before making more panels?

 Lined panels aren’t any harder than unlined.
 You just add a couple of little steps into the process.
 I’m demonstrating single-width panels in this tutorial.
 As with unlined, we begin with the bottom hem.

 Along the cut fabric lower edge, press a 4″ hem – twice (aka a double 4″ hem).

 Stitch a hem stitch by hand or machine.